 Custom Contact Lens Fitting

 When it comes to contact lenses, one size doesn't fit all.
 If the curvature of a contact lens is too flat or too steep for and individual's eye's shape, they could experience discomfort or even damage to their eye.
-Therefore optometrists and opticians perform a number of measurements and evaluations to custom fit contact lenses to individuals.
+Therefore, optometrists and opticians perform a number of measurements and evaluations to custom fit contact lenses to individuals.
 It should be noted that not all optometrists and opticians have extensive experience custom fitting contact lenses.
-So, if one has particularly unique needs, they should ensure they have an experience professional assisting them.
-Some of the measurements and evaluations that will be performed to custom fit contact lenses include.
+Accordingly, if one has particularly unique needs, they should ensure they have an experience professional assisting them.
+Some of the measurements and evaluations that will be performed to custom fit contact lenses include:

-Cornea MeasurementsAn instrument called a keratometer is used to measure the curvature of the cornea.
+Cornea MeasurementsAn instrument called a keratometer (or corneal topographer) is used to measure the curvature of the cornea.
 The keratometer analyzes light reflections from your cornea and determines the curvature of your eye's surface.
 These measurements determine the proper curve and size of contact lenses needed for a patient.
 Because a keratometer measures only a small, limited section of the cornea, additional computerized measurements of the cornea are often performed using an automated instrument called a corneal topographer.
 Corneal topography provides extremely precise details about surface characteristics of the entire cornea.
-Similar to the keratometer, it accomplishes this by measuring how the device\'s light reflects off the eye.
+Similar to the keratometer, it accomplishes this by measuring how the device's light reflects off the eye.
 If an individual's eye surface is determined to be somewhat irregular because of astigmatism, they may require a special contact lens known as a toric contact lens that is shaped to offset distortions of your eye to provide sharper vision.

 Pupil and Iris Measurements.The size of an individual\'s pupil is measured by holding a reference card of different pupil sizes next to the eye to determine the best match.
 Automated instruments that measure pupil size also exist.
 These instruments are capable of extremely precise measurements, and some simultaneously measure the horizontal and vertical diameter of your pupil.
 Similar technologies also may be used to measure the diameter of the colored portion of your eye (iris).
 Pupil and iris measurements help determine the contact lenses that will best fit and look on an individual's eyes.